*Image by the talented Jem Magbanua

 Daoist and Tantric solo practices:

-- Encourage the flight & fight response to switch off and growth /repair/rest and digest to switch on.
+- Encourage the flight and fight response to switch off so that growth/repair/rest and digest can switch on.

 - Increase circulation